Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 ![garble select](./fig/1ocwGarbleSelect.png)

-### 2.2 Paste the ipfs hash/cid of the skcd file (logical configuration circuit)
+### 2.2 Input skcdCid and Transaction message

 ![garble input 2 ](./fig/2ocwGarbleInput.png)

+#### 2.2.1 Paste the ipfs hash/cid of step 1.3 in field skcdCid

+#### 2.2.2 Input the message in field txMsg

 ![garble input 3 ](./fig/3ocwGarbleInput.png)

+> the skcd cid is still in Events, blue dot in this example
-### 2.3 Sign the transaction
+#### 2.2.3 Sign the transaction

-### 2.4 Copy paste the hash of the  NewGarbledIpfsCid i.e generated display garbled circuit (ready to be avaluated)
+#### 2.2.4 garbled circuit cid appear in Events

 ![garble result ](./fig/4ocwGarbleResult.png)

+> the generated garbled circuit cid `NewGarbledIpfsCid`will then appear in Events (underlined in red line in this screenshot example)

+### 2.3 Copy paste the hash of the generated display garbled circuit (ready to be avaluated)

-> You can specify any type of tx message not especially tied to a wallet transaction can be used for any sensitive operation that need a confirmtion
+> coment: You can specify any type of transaction message not especially tied to a wallet transaction
+It can be used for any sensitive operation that need a highly secure confirmtion

 ![garble result ex ](./fig/5ocwGarbleResult.png)